Academic Policies

 Duplicate Course Registrations in the Same Semester

 Students can be enrolled in only one section of a class (e.g., CWI 101, ENGL 101) at a time.
-Intentional and unintentional registrations for duplicate courses and not permitted within the same semester unless the courses are in different sessions in the semester.
+Intentional and unintentional registrations for duplicate courses are not permitted within the same semester unless the courses are being offered during different sessions in the semester.
 For example, a student who enrolls in ENGL 101 in the first 8-week session may repeat the course, if needed, in the second 8-week session.

 The Registrar's Office will monitor duplicate registrations and will administratively drop students from duplicate courses.
 Students will be notified when administrative drops occur.